chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Metrics_Monitoring_Configration.md

 Based on the above-mentioned steps to create a metrics monitor for the Amazon CloudWatch, we can set up monitoring rules for Automate HA based on the metrics which are getting received at Amazon CloudWatch.

-* Here is the list of monitoring rules and logical conditions and details to be referenced for monitor creation: [Monitoring rule list](./Monitoring_rule_list.md)
+1. Here is the list of monitoring rules and logical conditions and details to be referenced for monitor creation: [Monitoring rule list](./Monitoring_rule_list.md)
-* Refer to [Logs and metrics supported by Amazon CloudWatch Application Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/appinsights-logs-and-metrics.html) for list of metrics can be configured.
+1. Refer to [Logs and metrics supported by Amazon CloudWatch Application Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/appinsights-logs-and-metrics.html) for list of metrics can be configured.

 To set the monitoring rules we use Amazon SNS allows applications to send time-critical messages to multiple subscribers through a "push" mechanism against the AMS Managed Monitoring System or MMS, Amazon SNS (SNS) topic that the alarms are published to; in this case, MMS and your SQS queues.
 You can use CloudWatch to create custom metrics and, through an SNS topic, have AMS alarm you appropriately.
 Refer [Setting up Amazon SNS notifications](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html).

-* **Detection Method:** As per the above options select a detection method
+1. **Detection Method:** As per the above options select a detection method.

-* **Metrics check:** Select the metrics on which we want to set the monitor as part of the rule definition
+1. **Metrics check:** Select the metrics on which we want to set the monitor as part of the rule definition.

-* **Monitor scope:** Select the environment, and necessary tags as part of the rule definition
+1. **Monitor scope:** Select the environment, and necessary tags as part of the rule definition.

-* **Aggregate by and Graph option** Add the arithmetic logic on the duration on which this check should verify for the threshold.
+1. **Aggregate by and Graph option** Add the arithmetic logic on the duration on which this check should verify for the threshold.

 In nutshell below parameters are required to monitor the AutomateHA cluster.

-* **Service:** for which service monitors exist, like Postgres, OpenSearch, Application services, etc.
+1. **Service:** for which service monitors exist, like Postgres, OpenSearch, Application services, etc.

-* **Alert Name:** Name of the alert to be shown.
+1. **Alert Name:** Name of the alert to be shown.

-* **Check  rules:** Metrics to be used and rule added for threshold.
+1. **Check  rules:** Metrics to be used and rule added for threshold.

-* **Severity:** Priority of the issue depending on which appropriate alert action and type will be chosen.
+1. **Severity:** Priority of the issue depending on which appropriate alert action and type will be chosen.

-* **Evaluation duration:** Duration on which it will be evaluated.
+1. **Evaluation duration:** Duration on which it will be evaluated.

-* **Alert type:** Slack, Email, Outlook, Pager duty to be selected.
+1. **Alert type:** Slack, Email, Outlook, Pager duty to be selected.

 ### Steps to configure Amazon CloudWatch Alarm using Amazon SNS

 1. Open the CloudWatch console.

-2. In the navigation pane, choose Alarms, All alarms.
+1. In the navigation pane, choose Alarms, All alarms.

-3. Choose Create alarm.
+1. Choose Create alarm.

-4. Choose Select Metric.
+1. Choose Select Metric.

    ![CloudWatch_Alarm_step1](images/CloudWatch_Alarm_step1.png)

-5. Do one of the following:
+1. Do one of the following:

    * Choose the service namespace that contains the metric that you want.
 Continue choosing options as they appear to narrow the choices.
 When a list of metrics appears, select the check box next to the metric that you want.